Reduction type of genus-3 curves in a special stratum of their moduli space: Introduction

 All curves $Y$ parametrized by $\M_{3,V}$ admit a $V$-Galois cover $f:Y\to \PP^1_K$.
 This allows us to calculate the possible reduction types by extending the method of \cite{BW} to our situation.
 The key ideas of this method in our set-up are explained in Sections~\ref{sec:stable}---\ref{sec:compute}.

 Combining these two approaches, we show in Theorem~\ref{FromGraphtoRedType} that there are exactly $13$ reduction types for curves parametrized by $\M_{3,V}$.
-The different types are illustrated in Appendix~\ref{sec:adm}.
-Proposition~\ref{prop:potgoodredquartics} characterizes potentially good quartic reduction.
+The different types are illustrated in Appendix~B. Proposition~\ref{prop:potgoodredquartics} characterizes potentially good quartic reduction.
 The analogous result in the case of potentially good hyperelliptic reduction can be found in Proposition~\ref{prop:goodhyp}.
 In Theorems~\ref{THM:Main_NonDegConic} and~\ref{THM:Main_DegConic} we give explicit conditions in terms of the invariants $I_3, I_3', I_3'', I_6$ characterizing the different reduction types.
 Moreover, we determine the Igusa invariants (respectively~the $j$-invariant) of the irreducible components of positive genus in the case that $\Yb$ is singular (see the proofs in Section~\ref{sec:main_proofs}).
 In Section~\ref{Sec:Hyper} we discuss the case where the curve $Y$ is hyperelliptic.
 Theorem~\ref{THM:hyperelliptic} is the result analogous to Theorems~\ref{THM:Main_NonDegConic} and~\ref{THM:Main_DegConic} in the hyperelliptic case, and it is phrased in terms of a modified set of invariants described in Section~\ref{SSec:invariants}.
 In \cite{Coppola}, an implementation in \SageMath~of the results in Theorems~\ref{THM:Main_NonDegConic} and~\ref{THM:Main_DegConic} is given.
 It takes as input the coefficients of the plane quartic and outputs the reduction type.

 \begin{acknowledgement} This project began at the Women in Numbers Europe 3 workshop in Rennes, August 2019.
 We are grateful to the organizers for bringing us together and providing us with an excellent working environment to get this project underway.
-We thank Christophe Ritzenthaler for his ideas for the proofs of Propositions \ref{Prop:Invariants_Generate}, \ref{prop:potgoodredquartics}, \ref{prop:invhyp} and \ref{prop:goodhyp}. \end{acknowledgement}
+We thank Christophe Ritzenthaler for his ideas for the proofs of Propositions \ref{Prop:Invariants_Generate}, \ref{prop:potgoodredquartics}, \ref{prop:invhyp} and \ref{prop:goodhyp}.
+We thank Raymond van Bommel and Andreas Pieper for pointing out a mistake in Table \ref{tab:correspondence} of the published version of this paper. \end{acknowledgement}